cyew3/oneVPL-intel-gpu/documentation/mediasdkhevcfei-man.md

 ![Direct access to VA buffers](./pic/va_buffers_direct_access.png)

 The application manages extension buffer allocation through VA API for Linux*.
 In order to do that, it is recommended to implement a buffer allocator and use it across the entire application.
+The application must consider some driver requirements in the buffer allocator's implementation:
+* VA context should be created with the same input parameters (picture width/height, RateControlMethod) as passed in Media SDK library.
+* buffer allocation depends on HW layout implementation.
+See buffer structure description for more details.

 Example 1 shows the pseudo code of the buffer allocator implementation and its usage.
-Note that only extension buffers with field `VaBufferID` support direct access to VA buffers.
+<br>Note that only extension buffers with field `VaBufferID` support direct access to VA buffers.
 Others must be allocated in system memory.

 ###### Example 1: Buffer Allocator Pseudo Code
 ```C